arkency/posts/posts/2015-09-18-cqrs-example-in-the-rails-app.md

 end
 ```

-So a **Write** part is almost done.
+So the **Write** part is almost done.
 In the `SetupEventStore` class we define event handler called `OrganizationBc::ReadModels::Structure` for our Read Model.
 We subscribe it to handle set of events.

 ```